 - rotate omega by 90 degrees and set up a new horizontal line grid scan (you already know where the crystal is along the omega axis, so there is no need to scan in the vertical direction in the new orientation).
 Hide the first grid scan, as it may be difficult to right click on the new mesh if they superimpose.
 After the grid scan at the second orientation, use the best location as the starting point in 3-click centering, and use the 2D-spot at the perpendicular orientation.

 Knowing the flux (total number of photons per second on the sample) is important to be able to estimate the time that the crystal can last in the beam.
-MXCuBE3 will measure the flux before starting each data collection and saves it under the ISPyB database experimental parameters and can be consulted from the EXI interface; it also displays the last value measured at the top of the GUI.
+MXCuBE3 will measure the flux before and after each data collection and save it under the ISPyB database experimental parameters that can be consulted from the EXI interface; it also displays the last value measured at the top of the GUI.
 This value will depend on the beamline transmission and the beam defining aperture in use and also depends somewhat on the beam energy.
 Typically, you expect to measure near 412 photons/s through the 50 micron aperture with the unfocused beam (50 microns) and full transmission.